On the Application of Quasi-Degradation to Network NOMA in Downlink CoMP Systems: Quasi-degraded channel condition

 The above proposition means that if one of the first two cases is feasible, then the optimal solution must be one of the first two cases.
 In other words, the optimal solutions of the first two cases must be better than that of the third case.

-The following corollary, which can be easily obtained from the proof for Proposition $1$, is useful for deciding the optimal solution belongs to which case. \begin{Corollary} When $F_{22}(\epsilon_0/(1+\epsilon_0))<P_{max}$, if there is a feasible solution of case III, then there exist a better solution which belongs to Case I or II. \end{Corollary}
+The following corollary, which can be easily obtained from the proof for Proposition $1$, is useful for deciding the optimal solution belongs to which case. \begin{Corollary} When $P_{22}(\epsilon_0/(1+\epsilon_0))<P_{max}$, for each feasible solution of case III, there must exist a better solution which belongs to Case I or II. \end{Corollary}

-One important application of the above corollary is that: when $F_{22}(\epsilon_0/(1+\epsilon_0))<P_{max}$ and there is no feasible solution of Case I nor II, it can be concluded that problem (\ref{Ch1_DPC1}) is infeasible.
+One important application of the above corollary is that: when $P_{22}(\epsilon_0/(1+\epsilon_0))<P_{max}$ and there is no feasible solution of Case I nor II, it can be concluded that problem (\ref{Ch1_DPC1}) is infeasible.

-Further, the relationship between the optimal solutions of the first two cases can also be clearly given by the following proposition. \begin{Proposition} If conditions (\ref{Ch1_opt_con1}) holds, then there is not feasible solution of Case II which is better than the optimal solution of Case I. \end{Proposition} \begin{IEEEproof} Please refer to Appendix F. \end{IEEEproof}
+Further, the priority between the optimal solutions of the first two cases can also be determined, as described in the following proposition. \begin{Proposition} If condition (\ref{Ch1_opt_con1}) holds, then there is no feasible solution of Case II which is better than the optimal solution of Case I. \end{Proposition} \begin{IEEEproof} Please refer to Appendix F. \end{IEEEproof}